yohanboniface/json-localizer/README.md

 Can be a single flat value instead of an object, and then the targeted key will be replaced by this value.

+Can be a function, which then should return either a flat value or an object.
+The function will take the current targeted object as parameter.

 See [tests](https://github.com/yohanboniface/json-localizer/blob/master/tests/index.js) for more examples.